 Step 3: Determine How Much Life Insurance You Need

-One of the most critical steps in buying life insurance is figuring out how much you need.
-The right amount of life insurance is different for everybody.
+One of the most critical steps in the buying process is figuring out how much life insurance you need.
+The right amount is different for everybody.

 Think through your life insurance goals and, most importantly, consider what you can afford over time.
 Everyone loses if their life insurance premiums are too high to pay long-term, and the policy lapses.